 The Hurrungane mountains is a great area for mountaineering, climbing, glacier hiking and skiing.
 Turtagrø Mountain Hotel is a natural meeting point for people who wants to explore this mountain area.

 In may and June, the Sognefjellet mountain is a popular area for skiing.
 Due to the high altitude, there are much snow left in the mountains during late spring/early summer.
-Fannaråken at 2,068 metres above sea level is one of many popular goals for skiers in the area.
+Fanaråken at 6,784 feet above sea level is one of many popular goals for skiers in the area.